-(Always leave mast raising wires attached until after the boat is unfolded.
-750 'fold down' anchoring loops shown here.)
+Always leave mast raising wires attached until after the boat is unfolded.
+F-28 'fold down' anchoring loops shown here.

-- 12. Once forestay is connected, slacken off the trailer winch, disconnect the jib halyard, and return it to the mast.
-Remove raising pole, mast yoke, rewind the winch and reconnect hook to the bow eye. - Leave mast raising wires attached to the mast, as these are still required for support until after the float are unfolded and shroud properly connected to floats. - 13.
-The topping lift is now disconnected from the mast lower end and connected to the end of the boom to help take the weight.
+12. Once forestay is connected, slacken off the trailer winch, disconnect the jib halyard, and return it to the mast.
+Remove raising pole, mast yoke, rewind the winch and reconnect hook to the bow eye.

+Leave mast raising wires attached to the mast, as these are still required for support until after the floats are unfolded and shrouds properly connected to floats.

+- 13. The topping lift is now disconnected from the mast lower end and connected to the end of the boom to help take the weight.
 Remove the sail bag from the mainsail/boom and connect the boom to the mast. - 14.
 Tighten all the battens in the mainsail, if required.
 Connect the mainsheet to the boom.
-Feed the mainsail head into the track on the mast and connect the main halyard. - 15.
-Run all the halyard lines from the mast through the turning blocks back to the correct rope clutches on the aft end of the cabin roof.
+Feed the mainsail head into the track on the mast and connect the main halyard